[EDIT: later replies describe a simpler version of this idea without the Plasma elements]

 Additionally, if one of those facts is false, any archival node can detect it and construct a relatively efficient fraud proof to demonstrate that fact.
 This means that a light verifier can satisfy itself as to the validity of a light proof using an incentivized challenge-response protocol.
 This is how the parent chain verifies the validity of a UTXO for a withdrawal.
 During the withdrawal waiting period, any party can claim a portion of the withdrawer’s deposit by revealing a Merkle proof that either:

-• a different transaction was included at position index in the block at h′ in b's history (or no transaction at all was included at that position), or
+'s history (or no transaction at all was included at that position), or - there is a transaction spending

 If the verifier has a list of all previous block hashes (as the Plasma contract on Ethereum does, for example), a fraud proof has size log(N), where N is the number of transactions or public keys, respectively, included in the block used in the fraud proof.
-If the verifier does not have such a list, the prover must also provide the chain of block headers from the block mentioned in the fraud proof to block b.
+If the verifier does not have such a list, the prover must also provide the chain of block headers from the block mentioned in the fraud proof to block b

 Full proof of validity